ghostperformance/op1/README.md

 Make sure to shut off auto start stop or you will get steering temporarily unavailable if the engine shuts off.

-Dash cam recording from ui
+Screen recording from ui saved to /storage/emulated/0/videos

 Long control is radar + vision